dongzgh/dongzgh.github.io/_posts/2018-01-03-journaling-daily-activities.md

 - Visited some real estate properties on the market

 - [HEXAGONMI](#hexagonmi)
   - Investigated the issue in EditCurve about why it's projected onto the addendum
-	- Reviewed source codes updates from Adrain related with ProjectPointOnFace
+  - Reviewed source codes updates from Adrian related with ProjectPointOnFace
   - Had discussion with Ankor and Muhammad related with unifying DefineFeature dialog box

 ## 2021-10-14